-If you need to perform maintenance (such as painting or tree trimming) near your service main, you must have the power temporarily disconnected to prevent the risk of electrical shock to persons or property damage.
+If you need to carry out maintenance (such as painting or tree trimming) near your service main, it is important that you have the power temporarily disconnected to prevent the risk of electrical shock to persons or property damage.
 Waipā Networks can disconnect and reconnect the property when you have finished the work.

-Please contact our office for more information on either of these services.
+Please get in touch with our office for more information on either of these services.